Tomas Švedkauskas: FC Hegelmann

+FK Panevėžys

+On 19 December 2023 Panevėžys Club announced that signed with Švedkauskas.
+On 18 May 2024 he made debut in A Lyga against FC Hegelmann.
+On 28 December 2024 FK Panevėžys announced, that goalkeeper left the club.

+Kauno Žalgiris

+On 28 December 2024 FK Kauno Žalgiris announced, that signed with Tomas Švedkauksas.

 International career

 Švedkauskas has made 5 appearances for the Lithuania's Under 21 National team.

 He did his debut for the senior national team on 8 June 2018 in a friendly loss (1–0) against Iran where he played the entire match.